steelinside/rel-nofollow-checkbox/README.md

 ## Installation

-1. Download the latest zip file and extract the `rel-nofollow-checkbox` directory.
+1. Download the latest zip file and extract the `fancy-links` directory.
 2. Upload it to your `/wp-content/plugins/` directory.
-3. Activate `Rel Nofollow Checkbox` on the `Plugins` menu in WordPress.
+3. Activate `Fancy Links` on the `Plugins` menu in WordPress.
+4. Add some code to your theme stylesheet (style.css)

 ## License

-Copyright (c) 2014 [Fábio Santos](http://www.fabiosantos.pt).
+Original Copyright (c) 2014 [Fábio Santos](http://www.fabiosantos.pt).
 See the LICENSE file for license rights and limitations (GPLv2).

+Overbuild by [Kirill Belotserkovskiy] (http://steelinside.com).